andypaulchen/Poshcar/README.md

 The output of the demo operations can be seen in the "_ demo" folder.

 ## Modules
 Interdependencies of modules are illustrated in the diagram below.
-The dependence is marked with arrows (dependent -> core)
+The dependence is marked with arrows (dependent -> core)<br>
 <img src="_graphics/modules.png" width="600">

 ## Dependencies